 My father paid for the bike and we brought it home.
-Until my birthday, in the living room and my mother put a bow on it.
-I remember sneaking down to the living room that first night to sleep under it.
+My mother put a bow on it and it was to live in the living room until my birthday.
+I remember sneaking downstairs that first night to sleep under it.

 After what seemed like a week, my mother finally agreed to teach me to ride my bicycle after school one day.
 She put me on the seat and my toes barely touched the ground.
 We had opted not to buy the optional training wheels as my father was sure I would be able to ride after some basic instruction.
 My mother was a good teacher.
 She told me to keep turning the handlebars back and forth slightly to counteract the feeling that you were going to fall and most importantly, keep peddling.

 After a couple of minor falls, I was off.
 First 100 yards, then farther.
 After a few runs, I was ready to attempt a turn-a-round, not easy the first time on a narrow street.
 Once I got the hang of it, it all made sense.